ryansiow/swisscom-case-study/server/README.md

 # swisscom-case-study
 This is the API.
 It can accept GET, POST, PUT and DEL requests.

+### Swagger
+You can view API documentation on a Swagger interface at localhost:5000/api-docs/.

 ### GET
 You can get all records like so:
 - `curl -u admin:password http://localhost:5000/record`